kelvinsekx/letterloading/README.md

 ### Setup

-To use letterloading is just simple.
+To use letterloading is just simple. _Other library use is welcomed._

 ```javascript
 // CDN can be used instead tho...